Helping Couples Navigate Spousal Support

-During a pending divorce, dissolution or legal separation, one spouse may be ordered to pay the other spouse a monthly amount of money in order to cover living expenses.
+During a pending divorce, dissolution or legal separation, one spouse may be ordered to pay the other spouse a monthly amount of money to cover living expenses.
 Spousal support or spousal maintenance may be ordered to continue after the divorce, dissolution or legal separation is final.

 How Is Spousal Support Determined?